erglo/wow-mission-report-button-plus/README.md

 ### Dropdown Menu

-+ [x] see details about in-progress mission of each command table
++ [x] see details about in-progress missions of each command table
 + [x] see which bounties, threats and world map events of each expansion are currently active
 + [x] expansions you (yet) don't own will be hidden in the menu
 + [x] expansions without unlocked requirements (eg. a command table) will be displayed, but disabled